Australia’s contribution to the global space industry has grown with CSIRO developing a mapping device for the International Space Station.

 “The computer gets to perhaps 80°C. The safety requirements are so much more stringent.”

-NASA made its Astrobee available at the Ames Research Centre.
-This was important as the MRS needed to occupy two of its payload slots for the necessary power and room.
+NASA made its ground-based Astrobees available for testing the payload at the Ames Research Centre.
+This was important as the MRS was the first payload permitted to occupy two of its payload slots for the necessary power and room.

 NASA’s testing facilities were extensive and combined.